 - Common risks to individuals receiving care such as scalding or using cleaning products incorrectly

 - Specific risks to individual staff such as an employee that is pregnant or has recently returned to work following a surgical procedure

 - Specific risks to individuals receiving care such as an individual with a history of arson setting a fire or an individual with epilepsy having a seizure

-The aim of risk assessments is to take a look at a situation and identify what the realistic risks of harm are and take sensible and proportional action to minimise them.
+The aim of risk assessments is to take a look at a situation and identify what the real risks of harm are and take sensible and proportional action to minimise them.

 It is a care workers responsibility to ensure that any real risks are assessed to reduce the potential of harm and protect the individuals that they support.
 However, it is also important to understand that all individuals have the right to take risks in their day to day lives and person-centred values such as choice, respect and independence must also be promoted.
-Therefore, it is important to strike a reasoned balance between the potential risks and the rights of the individual.
-If risk assessments are performed then people may come to harm, however if an organisation is too risk-averse then people would not be able to do anything and their independence and ultimately their wellbeing would suffer (for example, imagine telling somebody that they can’t play football because of the risk of injury).
+Therefore, it is essential to strike a reasoned balance between the potential risks and the rights of the individual.
+If risk assessments are not performed then people may come to harm, however, if an organisation is too risk-averse then people would not be able to do anything and their independence and ultimately their wellbeing would suffer (for example, imagine telling somebody that they can’t play football because of the risk of injury).

 Risk assessments should, where possible, be completed in collaboration with the individual that they are intended for so that their views and wishes are taken into account and they can have their voice heard.
 This ensures that a person-centred approach is taken with the risk-assessing and risk-taking process.

 Why risk assessment should be reviewed and revised regularly